 Enter The Waldo’s

 The worldwide phenomena of 420 is owed entirely due to a group of teenagers in 1971.
-The rest of the world was grappling with what the war on drugs.
+The rest of the world was grappling with the war on drugs.
 Instead, these teenagers concerned themselves about scoring the next joint.

 A group of senior year athletes would meet every day after their sports practice, by a wall near their high school.
 Every day, like clockwork, they would try to find weed.
 What time would they meet?
-Obviously, it was 4:20, after their practice ended.
+It was 4:20, after their practice ended.
 Their meeting location garnered the group the nickname of the Waldos.

 Every day, they would pass along the cannabis code in the hallways at school.
 They would repeatedly mention 420 to each other until it stuck.
 Then it only made sense to the Waldo’s and was like a secret code.
 It was simple, “let’s meet after school, at the usual place and get high at 4:20 pm.”